CryptoSavannah/ion/install-guide.md

 ## 2. Setting up Multichain

-An ION node needs a trusted Bitcoin peer for fetching and writing ION transactions.
-We use Bitcoin Core for this.
+An ION node needs a trusted Blockchain peer for fetching and writing ION transactions.
+We use Multichain for this.

 ### Automated script for installing Multichain on Linux

-If you would like to install and start Bitcoin Core automatically on Linux, you can review and run the automated script committed in the [Sidetree repo](https://github.com/cryptosavannah/sidetree/blob/master/lib/multichain/setup.sh).
+If you would like to install and start Multichain automatically on Linux, you can review and run the automated script committed in the [Sidetree repo](https://github.com/cryptosavannah/sidetree/blob/master/lib/multichain/setup.sh).

 ### Installing Multichain Manually